 The Works Progress Administration (WPA) built an Outdoor Amphitheater for the Alabama Polytechnic Institute (Auburn University).
 The amphitheater was built for the Agricultural Training camp.
 Granite cobblestones retrieved after the WPA paved the streets of Montgomery were used for the… read more

-The Public Works Administration funded the construction of a new building at the Arizona State Teachers College in Tempe (today the Arizona State University).
-Pictured are students in the reception room of the new building.
+The Public Works Administration funded the construction of several new facilities at the Arizona State Teachers College in Tempe (today the Arizona State University).
+Pictured are students in the reception room of a new building.
+More precise information regarding the location and status… read more

 The Public Works Administration funded the construction of the West Hall, a girls’ dormitory at the Arizona State Teachers College in Tempe (today the Arizona State University).
 “Built as the last of four dormitories that created the quadrangle, a place that… read more